clarkfitzg/phd_research/notes/file_formats.md

 netCDF uses HDF5.

+### Parquet

+Parquet represents
+Based on the storage format described in Google's 2010 Dremel paper.

 # Storage Mechanisms

 ### Cloud storage

-For typical data science applications it makes a lot of sense to pay a service to physically store large amounts of data.
+For typical data science applications it can make sense to pay a service to physically store large amounts of data.
 As of June 2017, Amazon S3 costs around $20 / month to store 1 terabyte of data in standard storage, and $4 / month in "Glacier Storage".
 I have a few rows stored at